 My grandparents were born at the turn of the 19th century, they were Victorians.
 They lived through great events, the Great War, the economic depression of the 1930s, the Second World War, and the post-war boom but they did not shape them.
 They were lucky, they survived these huge historic events and so did their children; all of them living to ripe old age thanks to the introduction of the National Health Service in 1947.
 They were the first generation to live in Council Houses, proud tenants who always paid the rent on time.
 They worked hard and life was not easy but it was certainly better than it had been for their parents who had lived in overcrowded city-centre tenements with no interior sanitation.
 My Victorian ancestors worked hard, feared the workhouse, died young and were buried unceremoniously and as cheaply as possible.

-As a novelist I want to tell the story of that change, of the development of the middle class if you like.
+As a novelist, I want to tell the story of that change, of the development of the middle class if you like.
 The middle class is much maligned and forgotten in the pages of history and novels.
-Today middle class values are under attack from libertarian capitalists who view government as a barrier to the unfettered accumulation of personal wealth, they do not believe in society or collective endeavour.
-In the historical novel the middle class get lost between the aristocratic splendour of the ballroom and the rags to riches stories of the poor.
+Today middle-class values are under attack from libertarian capitalists who view government as a barrier to the unfettered accumulation of personal wealth, they do not believe in society or collective endeavour.
+In the historical novel, the middle class gets lost between the aristocratic splendour of the ballroom and the rags to riches stories of the poor.

 Julia Herdman writes historical fiction that puts women to the fore.
 Her latest book Sinclair, Tales of Tooley Street Vol. 1. is Available on Amazon – Paperback £10.99 Kindle £2.42 Also available on: